What to look for in a Financial Advisor

-- A good advisor must understand your needs, know the various financial products well and be able to recommend the suitable solutions.
+- A good advisor must understand your financial goals and risk tolerance, know the various financial products well, be able to recommend suitable solutions and offer personalised advice that is tailored to your individual needs.

 Types of financial advisors

-An independent FA is similar to the one above, except that they can provide advice on the products from at least four life insurance firms.
-Some may prefer them as they deem having a wider range of products to choose from an advantage.
-Besides insurance, they may also offer financial advisory advice on investment products like unit trusts and retirement planning services.
+IFAs are similar to the ones above, except that they can provide advice on the products from different life insurance firms.
+In other words, they are not tied to any specific company and can recommend products from a range of insurers, banks and asset managers.
+Besides insurance, IFAs may also offer financial advisory advice on investment products like unit trusts and retirement planning services.
+If you are one who prefers having access to a broader range of products, going with an IFA may be a sound option.

 Selecting a financial advisor